 To remove an existing AF request, the AF invokes the Nnef_AMInfluence_Delete service operation by sending an HTTP DELETE request to the "Individual AM Influence Subscription" resource.
 The AF may unsubscribe from Access and Mobility management related events (e.g. about service area coverage change outcome) as part of this operation.

-Editor's Note: It is FFS to check the service operation and resource names (and HTTP methods) in all steps of this procedure once the AMInfluence service has been implemented in 29.522, adding also references to the respective 29.522 subclauses.

-3. Upon receipt of the AF request, the NEF authorizes it and then performs the mapping from the information provided by the AF into information needed by the 5GC (e.g. translate a GPSI into a SUPI) as described in 3GPP TS 23.501 [2] and 3GPP TS 23.502 [3].
+3. Upon receipt of the AF request, the NEF authorizes it and then performs the mapping from the information provided by the AF into information needed by the 5GC (e.g. translate a GPSI into a SUPI) as described in subclause 4.4.27 of 3GPP TS 29.522 [24].

 4-5.
 When receiving the Nnef_AMInfluence_Create request, the NEF invokes the Nudr_DataRepository_Create service operation to store the AF request information in the UDR by sending an HTTP PUT request to the "Individual AM Influence Data" resource, and the UDR sends a "201 Created" response.

-When receiving the Nnef_AMInfluence_Update request, the NEF invokes the Nudr_DataRepository_Update service operation to modify the AF request information in the UDR by sending an HTTP PATCH/PUT request to the resource "Individual AM Influence Data", and the UDR sends a "200 OK" or "204 No Content" response accordingly.
+When receiving the Nnef_AMInfluence_Update request, the NEF invokes the Nudr_DataRepository_Update service operation to modify the AF request information in the UDR by sending an HTTP PATCH or PUT request to the resource "Individual AM Influence Data", and the UDR sends a "200 OK" or "204 No Content" response accordingly.

 When receiving the Nnef_AMInfluence_Delete request, the NEF invokes the Nudr_DataRepository_Delete service operation to delete the AF request information from the UDR by sending an HTTP DELETE request to the "Individual AM Influence Data" resource, and the UDR sends a "204 No Content" response.